jgerdum/clairlune/README.md

 - Increased dmgLevel to 3 for the first hit of Spinning Strikes R1 follow-up and R2 follow-up
 - Increased dmgLevel to 2 for the loop hits of Spinning Strikes
 - Increased dmgLevel to 11 for Caestus and Spiked Caestus neutral R2s

+# Credits
+This mod is based on the foundations of DEN Maps.
+Thank you for your support.